Heart Disease Prevention

 Heart disease is the No. 1 killer of men and women, claiming a life every 33 seconds.
-Saint Agnes joins American Heart Association to celebrate American Heart Month and bring awareness to the dangers of heart disease and stroke.
+Saint Agnes joins the American Heart Association to celebrate American Heart Month during the month of February and bring awareness to the dangers of heart disease and stroke all year long.

 When your blood pressure is elevated, your heart is forced to work harder.
 If left untreated, high blood pressure can cause damage to the arteries and to your heart itself.